nightconcept/boba-site/project/boba-learn.md

 ## Testing Implementation Details

 The real power of the `#[file: test]` attribute is that it grants the test file special permission to access the private, non-`pub` functions from its corresponding source file.
+The `#[file: test]` attribute grants the test file special access to the private, non-pub items of its corresponding implementation file.
 This allows you to test your internal implementation details without making them public.

 Let's add a test for our private `internal_add` function.